beerwin/simple-tablesorter/README.md

 	- `float` (float compare),
 	- `null` (no sorting for that column)

 When not using Knockout, this is pretty much enough.

+# Advanced scenarios

 The sorter supports scenarios where the table contents are replaced.

 For the situations, where the table body contents are replaced, the sorter provides a convenience method to re-sort the table with the last sorting criteria: